lwwatts/CSC120-FP-Watts/cheatsheet.md

 - For yes/no questions: 'Y' or 'y' will be considered a yes, anything else will be considered a no
 - For during investigation/moving/guessing:
     - 'back' will stop whatever move/investigation/guess is currently ongoing.
 This command is not case sensitive.
-    - For room/character/item names, the user must type in exactly what is contained in the brackets listing the names.
-However, room/character/item names are not case sensitive.
-Before moving to a room or investigating a character or item, a list of the available rooms/characters/items will be displayed.
+    - For room/character names, the user must type in exactly what is contained in the brackets listing the names.
+However, room/character names are not case sensitive.
+Before moving to a room or investigating a character, a list of the available rooms/characters will be displayed.
     - If the user inputs something that is not 'back' or a valid name, the computer will prompt them to try again

 # SPOILER ALERT